brevzin/cpp_proposals/2996_reflection/reflection.md

   - [#.#]{.pnum} the object associated with a constexpr variable or a subobject thereof,
   - [#.#]{.pnum} a template parameter object ([temp.param]{.sref}) or a subobject thereof, or
-  - [#.#]{.pnum} an object whose lifetime begins and ends during the evaluation of a manifestly constant-evaluated expression.
+  - [#.#]{.pnum} an object whose lifetime begins and ends during the evaluation of a core constant expression.

 :::
 :::